A Templar knight on a fire-breathing horse went on strike when their church became a print shop

 Not all the Templars left, though.
 One knight quite literally lost his head over the closure of the order.
 Whether he was beheaded due to some crime he committed or whether he was an innocent victim, or was killed for heresy when the order was disbanded, is not known.
 Some say he turned his back on Christianity just before he was executed because his claims of innocence and pleas for divine intervention went unheeded.

 For centuries he could be seen on Friday at midnight riding down Liliová Street with his head under his arm.
 His phantom horse breathed smoke through its nose.
 Both the horse and rider wore the insignia of the Templars, a distinctive cross on the black-and-white cloth draped over the armor.
 When the bell struck one, he and the horse would simply vanish.

-The former church is now called Prague Crossroads and is used by an NGO for art exhibitions, meetings and conferences, but the ghost is apparently still stubbornly refusing to haunt as there have been no reports of sightings in the building or nearby.
+The former church is now called Prague Crossroads and is used by an NGO for art exhibitions, meetings and conferences/ But the ghost is still stubbornly refusing to haunt as there have been no reports of sightings in the building or nearby.
 Perhaps an exhibition on local Templar ghosts could get him to make a personal appearance.